Skip to main content

 Gabapentin and alcohol each individually cause central nervous system (CNS) depression and respiratory depression.
 Combining alcohol and gabapentin can worsen either or both effects.

 CNS depressants slow brain activity and cause drowsiness and dizziness.
-Combining alcohol and gabapentin, two CNS depressants can worsen these effects, making you feel extra drowsy and dizzy, causing impairment and accidents.
-There is also an increased risk of seizures with excess alcohol use or alcohol withdrawal.
+Combining alcohol and gabapentin, two CNS depressants, can worsen these effects, making you feel extra drowsy and dizzy, causing impairment and accidents.
+There is also an increased risk of seizures with excess alcohol use or with alcohol withdrawal.

 Respiratory depression occurs when you’re not getting enough oxygen.
 Your breathing can become slowed and shallow or even stop.
 In 2019, the FDA warned that gabapentin could increase respiratory depression risk when combined with risk factors such as: